-It is so easy to pop open a can, tear open a bag but if that the best for my dog?
+It is so easy to pop open a can, tear open a bag but what is the best for my dog commercial dog food or homemade dog food?

-I have been trying to determine which dog food homemade vs commercial dog food is the best dog food for my dog and with that goal, I have been swapping store bought natural dog food brands for years in the hopes that just one will be loved by my dog.
+I have been trying to determine which dog food homemade vs commercial dog food is the best dog food for my dog.
+With that goal, I have been swapping store bought natural dog food brands for years in the hopes that just one will be loved by my dog since unfortunately I do not have the skills of a professional dog food taster (yet!)

-My search was for a food that was not only loved by my girl for its flavor but loved by her body and assisted with her weight, allergies and itching, since many common ailments can also be managed with natural dog food choices.
+My search was for a food that was not only loved by my girls for its flavor but loved by their body and assisted with maintaining a healthy dog weight, allergies and itching, since many common ailments can also be managed with natural dog food choices.

 Alas, this has not been the case.
-The store-bought natural foods I have tried, and their ingredients and texture, have never met her needs, especially as she ages.
+The store-bought natural foods I have tried, and their ingredients and texture, have never met her needs, especially as she ages no matter how much I feed her.
 As I considered it further it made perfect sense.
 Why should a pre-made, shelf stable product, even if a natural dog food, satisfy her needs?
 I would not eat prepackaged commercial foods as my staple and our pet friends do not need to either.

 The Issue With Commercial Dog Food